pivotal/docs-tap/cli-plugins/apps/reference/workload-get.hbs.md

 Some of the workload details in the command output are as follows:

 - Workload name, type, and namespace.
-- The source code used to build the workload (or the pre-built OCI image).
+- The source code used to build the workload or the pre-built OCI image.
 - The supply chain that processed the workload.
 - The specific resources within the supply chain that interacted with the workload, and the stamped out resources associated with each of those interactions.
 - The delivery workflow that the application follows.
 - Any issues associated with deploying the workload.
 - The *pods* the workload generates.
-- And when applicable, the knative services related to the workload.
+- And when applicable, the Knative services related to the workload.

 ## Default view